 David is also a member of the council at Queen Mary University of London and chair of its audit and risk committee; a member of the board of the Solicitors Regulation Authority and chair of its finance and audit committee; and a vice-chair of the board of trustees of United Response, a learning disabilities charity, and chair of its finance and resources committee.

-David’s term of office is four years.
-He was appointed as a director by the members on 15 January 2014.
+David was first appointed as a director by the members on 15 January 2014 for a four year term.
+He has since been re-appointed for a further four years.
 Under Paradigm Trust’s Articles of Association, David is a member of the Trust while he is the chair of the board of directors.